If you’ve ever had Mexican street corn, you know the love. This Hot Elote Dip is everything we love about Mexican street corn in dip form.

 - Reduce the heat.
 Over low heat, stir in the cream cheese, sour cream and chili powder.
 Allow the cream cheese to melt and stir to combine.

 - Remove from heat.
 Stir in the lime juice, cilantro and scallions.
-Garnish with cotija cheese and extra cilantro.
+Transfer to a serving bowl and garnish with cotija cheese and extra cilantro.
 Serve warm.